 Causes of high LDL cholesterol include:

-- Eating a diet high in saturated fat: Diets high in saturated and hydrogenated fats can increase LDL cholesterol levels.
+- Eating a diet high in saturated fat: Diets high in saturated fats

 - Obesity: People who are overweight have an

 increased riskof high cholesterol levels.

 that can affect LDL cholesterol levelsinclude type 2 diabetes, underactive thyroid, liver conditions, and alcohol addiction.